jyotpatel-imnu/measuremate-wordpress-plugin/readme.txt

 * Initial stable release
 * Measuremate - Your Personal GA4 Expert

+= 1.1.0 =
+* Fixed Critical Issues
+* Fixed issues with wordpress website - plugin does not break your website when installing on wordpress websites that does not support woocommerce.

 == External Services ==

 This plugin integrates with the Measuremate Web App to provide enhanced GA4 insights and support within the WordPress admin interface.